A Test Statistic for Weighted Runs: Introduction

 In this paper, we introduce a test statistic sensitive to local deviations of the data from expectations within an ordered data set.
 The test statistic we propose is valid for data which are expected to have equal probabilities to be below or above expectations.
 For concreteness, we consider the $X_{i}$ normally distributed with known mean and variance, but the formulation is valid for any symmetric distribution.

 Statistics involving \emph{runs}; i.e. sequences of observations that share a common attribute commonly called a \emph{success}, have drawn a lot of attention.
-Good reviews are presented in \cite{mood_distribution_1940,balakrishnan_runs_2002,fu_distribution_2003}.
+Good reviews are presented in \cite{mood_distribution_1940,balakrishnan_runs_2002,koutras_book_2002,fu_distribution_2003}.
 Most of the early work was centered around independent Bernoulli trials; cf. \cite{burr_longest_1961,philippou_successes_1986} and \cite{muselli_simple_1996}.
-After the introduction of the \emph{Markov chain imbedding} approach by \cite{fu_distribution_1994}, runs statistics have been considered also for more complicated models with Markov dependence and exchangeable binary trials in \cite{lou_runs_1996,vaggelatou_length_2003,fu_exact_2003,eryilmaz_results_2006} and \cite{eryilmaz_success_2007}.
+After the introduction of the \emph{Markov chain imbedding} approach by \cite{fu_distribution_1994}, runs statistics have been considered also for more complicated models with Markov dependence \cite{lou_runs_1996,vaggelatou_length_2003,fu_exact_2003,eryilmaz_results_2006}.
+For the case of exchangeable binary trials see \cite{eryilmaz_success_2007}.
+Ref. \cite{makri_success_2007} provides a summary of useful formulae and distributions using a combinatorial approach.

 In this paper we call an observation a \emph{success, }S, if the observed value exceeds the expected value.
 Similarly an expected value exceeding the observation is considered a \emph{failure, }F\emph{. }Obviously the meaning of success and failure may be reversed, and without loss of generality we may concentrate on the success runs.
 Using the notation of \cite{fu_distribution_2003} and counting convention of \cite{mood_distribution_1940}, the simplest test statistics based on runs are the \emph{number of runs of length exactly }$k$, $E_{N,k}$, and the \emph{length of the longest run}, $L_{N}$.
 As an example consider the realization FSSFS; then $E_{5,1}=1$ and $L_{5}=2$.
 Observe that both $E_{N,k}$ and $L_{N}$ ignore relevant information: a success is a success no matter how much $X_{i}$ is bigger than its expected value.